What do EPC rules mean for landlords?

 In 2018, the rules around EPCs changed in England and Wales.
 Rental properties are now required to have a minimum EPC rating of E. But this law doesn't currently apply in either Scotland or Northern Ireland.

-For properties in England and Wales, if the building does not have a rating of E or above, then you are not legally allowed to put it up for sale or advertise to let it out to tenants.
-You must take steps to improve the EPC rating, such as adding insulation or upgrading heating and cooling systems, then have an assessor re-inspect the property and issue an new certificate.
+For properties in England and Wales, if the building doesn’t have a rating of E or above, then you’re not legally allowed to put it up for sale or advertise to let it out to tenants.
+You must take steps to improve the EPC rating before you do.

-There is currently a cap of £3,500 on the cost of improvements to reach an EPC rating of E or better.
-If the work required to improve the rating will cost more than £3,500, then landlords should make all the improvements they can up to that amount and then register an ‘all improvements made’ exemption.
+There is currently a cap of £3,500 (including VAT) on the cost of improvements to reach an EPC rating of E or better.
+If the work required to improve the rating will cost more than £3,500, then landlords should make all the improvements they can up to that amount and then register an “all improvements made” exemption.

-The penalty for not displaying a valid certificate is £5,000 in England and Wales, or £500 in Scotland.
+The penalty for not displaying a valid certificate can be £5,000 in England and Wales, or £500 in Scotland.

 How will the rule changes affect landlords?